JimmyZJX/TypingFormalization/response.md

 Response for Submission 66, ICFP 2019
 ======

-We thank the reviewers for their helpful comments and positive reception of the paper.
+We are grateful for the helpful reviews and are elated that you appreciate our work.
-We answer main questions below.
+In what follows  we respond to your main comments.

 Review A
 ------